Players leading #NotNCAAProperty say NCAA president offered few assurances in meeting

 The players asked the NCAA to pursue a waiver that would allow athletes to begin immediately earning endorsement money and profiting off their NIL, rather than waiting for more permanent changes to its rule book.
 They also asked the organization to enforce and abide by Title IX gender equity rules, and they requested a meeting with the NCAA’s board of governors, essentially asking the organization’s highest decision-making body to also hear their concerns.

-An NCAA spokesperson did not immediately respond to a request for comment following Thursday’s meeting.
+Speaking to reporters Thursday afternoon in Indianapolis, Emmert said he agrees with the sentiment behind the players’ hashtag: “No student is NCAA property," he said, "nor should they ever be.”

+Of the meeting with players, he said: "We had a really good, a really constructive conversation, and I look forward to continuing to work with them and others to make sure we can get done what needs to get done to have NIL opportunities for our students and I’m really confident we’re going to get there and hopefully get there soon.”

-The NCAA has been subject to heavy criticism the past several weeks with the men’s players drawing attention to the NIL restrictions, women’s players and coaches exposing some of the inequities between the two basketball tournaments and the Supreme Court this week hearing arguments in a long-running antitrust case.
+The NCAA has been subject to heavy criticism in recent weeks with the men’s players drawing attention to the NIL restrictions, women’s players and coaches exposing some of the inequities between the two basketball tournaments and the Supreme Court this week hearing arguments in a long-running antitrust case.
 Several of the justices took issue with the NCAA’s defense of its amateurism rules at a hearing Wednesday, but a decision in that case — NCAA v.
 Alston — isn’t expected until June.

 Thursday’s meeting did not include any female athletes.
 The players said Emmert was open to other athletes, but they misinterpreted an NCAA letter and so only Livers, Bohannon and Geo Baker of Rutgers met with the NCAA president.